-I try my best to surround myself with people who have extreme goals as well rather they are financial, community or career related.
+I try my best to surround myself with people who have extreme goals as well.
+Whether those goals be financial, community, or career-related.
 We push each other to stay committed and achieve greatness.
-I also to moment to self reflect often and learn from thing that I have gone through rather its good or bad.
+I also took a moment to self-reflect often and learned from things that I have gone through, whether it’s good or bad.

 If you could go back in time, what would you tell yourself?